Cocoanut Grove fire: Antibiotics

 At MGH, intravenous sulfadiazine (a drug which had only been approved for use in the U.S. in 1941) was given to all patients as part of their initial treatment.
 At BCH, 76 patients received sulfonamides for an average of 11 days.
 Thirteen survivors of the fire were also among the first humans to be treated with penicillin.
-In early December Merck and Company rushed a 32-liter supply of the drug in the form of culture liquid in which the Penicillium mold had been grown, from Rahway, New Jersey, to Boston.
+In early December, Merck and Company rushed a 32-liter supply of the drug in the form of culture liquid in which the Penicillium mold had been grown, from Rahway, New Jersey, to Boston.
 These patients received 5,000 IU (roughly 2.99 mg) every four hours, a small dose by today's standards, but at the time antibiotic resistance was rare, and most strains of Staphylococcus aureus were penicillin-sensitive.
 The drug was crucial in preventing infections in skin grafts.
 According to the British Medical Journal:

 Though bacteriological studies showed that most of the burns were infected, the second-degree burns healed without clinical evidence of infection and with minimal scarring.
 The deep burns remained unusually free of invasive infection.

 As a result of the success of penicillin in preventing infections, the U.S. government decided to support the production and the distribution of penicillin to the armed forces.

 Psychological trauma

 Erich Lindemann, an MGH psychiatrist, studied the survivors of the dead and published what has become a classic paper, "Symptomatology and Management of Acute Grief", read at the Centenary Meeting of the American Psychiatric Association in 1944.

-At the same time Lindemann was laying the foundation for the study of grief and dysfunctional grieving, Alexandra Adler conducted psychiatric observations and questionnaires over eleven months with more than 500 survivors of the fire, publishing some of the earliest research on post-traumatic stress disorder.
-More than half of the survivors exhibited symptoms of general nervousness and anxiety which lasted at least three months.
-Survivors who lost consciousness for a short period of time during the incident exhibited the most post-traumatic mental complications.
+At the same time Lindemann was laying the foundation for the study of grief and dysfunctional grieving, Alexandra Adler conducted psychiatric observations and questionnaires over 11 months with more than 500 survivors of the fire, publishing some of the earliest research on post-traumatic stress disorder.
+More than half of the survivors exhibited symptoms of general nervousness and anxiety, which lasted at least three months.
+Survivors who lost consciousness for a short time during the incident exhibited the most post-traumatic mental complications.
 Adler noted that 54% of survivors treated at BCH and 44% of those at MGH exhibited "post-traumatic neuroses", and that a majority of the survivors' friends and family members showed signs of "emotional upset that attained proportions of a major psychiatric condition and needed trained intervention."
 Adler also discovered one survivor with a lasting brain lesion who presented symptoms of visual agnosia, most likely caused by exposure to carbon monoxide fumes, other noxious gases and/or a lack of sufficient oxygen.